 I have an injured right leg and have been taking PT during the same period but I persevered to reach and surpass my goal of 300 miles.
 Don’t let anything keep you from doing the things you enjoy!

 I have been able to increase my cardio activity using the aided health trails and smart tracker.

 I have found the health and wellness competitions to be quite enjoyable.
 The information on various health techniques and exercise workouts enlightened me on ways that I can continue improvement of my health.
 I also enjoy the motivation and encouragement I receive from each challenge along with being able to share that support to fellow colleagues in helping them along their health journey.
 Health is important and I believe as we continue with these competitions, we will see a shift in the well-being of the USG family.

-I have lost 10 lbs and have created a healthier lifestyle.
+I have lost 10 lbs and created a healthier lifestyle.
 I have my slip days but overall I am happy with the way my fitness and health goals are headed.
-Thank you for this opportunity!!!!!!!!!!
+Thank you for this opportunity!!!

 I have lost 15 pounds in the past 8 weeks!